 experts from other countries are brought in to enrich the perspectives

-to see the backgrounds of the confirmed lecturers.
+to see the backgrounds of the lecturers for the most recent

 How heavy is the workload?